Cohansey River

-The Cohansey River, also called Cohansey Creek, is a 30.6 mi river in South Jersey..
-The river drains approximately 108 sqmi of rural agricultural and forested lowlands on the north shore of Delaware Bay.
+The Cohansey River, also called Cohansey Creek, is a 30.6 mi river in southern New Jersey of the United States.
+It drains approximately 108 sqmi of rural agricultural and forested lowlands on the north shore of Delaware Bay.

 It rises in central Salem County approximately 5 mi southeast of Woodstown, and flows south through rural Cumberland County.
 It flows through Sunset Lake, which is also fed from Mary Elmer Lake, both of which are located in the park system of the city of Bridgeton.

-At Bridgeton the river becomes navigable, although very shallow at low tide: one-foot to a few inches coming through downtown Bridgeton.
+At Bridgeton, the river becomes navigable, although very shallow at low tide: one-foot to a few inches coming through downtown Bridgeton.
 The city boat ramp downtown is unusable during low tide due to about 20 ft of mud between the channel and the ramp.
 The river widens into a tidal estuary, approximately 10 mi long, that flows south, then west, entering Cohansey Cove on Delaware Bay, approximately 7 mi southwest of Bridgeton.
 The mouth of the estuary is surrounded by extensive wetlands and salt marshes.

-In colonial times the river provided an anchorage for vessels approaching Philadelphia.
+In colonial times, the river provided an anchorage for vessels approaching Philadelphia.
 In 1774, the small port village of Greenwich on the river near its mouth was the scene of an incident similar to the more famous Boston Tea Party in which imported tea was burned as a protest against taxation.
 The river was also known as the Cesaria River in colonial times.